MG Software.

 What is the verdict on Trello vs Asana?

-Trello and Asana target different levels of project complexity.
-Trello is the king of simplicity.
-The kanban interface is intuitive and virtually anyone can get started immediately.
-Asana offers a complete project management suite with timelines, portfolios, goals, and advanced reporting.
-For simple task management and small teams, Trello is the perfect choice.
-Once you need timelines, cross-project overviews, or goal tracking, you outgrow Trello and Asana is the logical step up.
+Trello and Asana target fundamentally different levels of project complexity and team needs.
+Trello is the undisputed king of simplicity in project management.
+The kanban interface is so intuitive that virtually anyone can start using it without training, making it perfect for teams that want to work quickly and visually.
+Asana offers a complete project management suite with timelines, portfolios, goals, workload management, and advanced reporting that scales with your organization's complexity.
+For simple task management and small teams, Trello is the perfect choice that avoids unnecessary complexity.
+Once you need timelines, cross-project overviews, dependencies, or goal tracking, you outgrow Trello and Asana is the logical and powerful step up.

 Which option does MG Software recommend?

-At MG Software, we recommend Trello for teams starting with project management who want a visual, accessible system.
-The kanban boards are ideal for simple workflows and personal task management.
-For clients with more complex needs (multiple related projects, timelines, resource planning, or goal tracking) we recommend Asana.
-The higher price is justified by the extensive features that scale with your organization's complexity.
+At MG Software, we recommend Trello for teams starting with project management who want a visual, accessible system that everyone can use immediately.
+The kanban boards are ideal for simple workflows, personal task management, and small collaborative projects where the overhead of a full project management platform is unnecessary.
+For clients with more complex needs, including multiple related projects, timelines, resource planning, dependencies, or goal tracking, we recommend Asana.
+The higher price is amply justified by the extensive features that scale with your organization's complexity and save you from combining multiple separate tools.

 Further reading